TSE-Systems/tse-analytics-docs/docs/get-started/data-import.md

 ![Figure: Select Data Type](../images/Select Data Tpyes.png)

->**Note**:
+!!! note
     If the data import takes an unusually long time or fails to complete, this may be due to the large size of the dataset.
     To ensure a smooth import process, it is recommended to select only the data types that are required for your analysis.
-{style='note'}

 ![Figure: Importing](../images/Importing.png)